aswin1689/FAANG-InterviewPrep-FrontEnd/ApproachAndPatterns.md

 * Try to use more pointers if asked to solve in place. e.g., move odd-even lists.

 ## Array
-* Two pointer technique - move zeroes, reverse String (two pointer is less buggy because you don't have to consider odd and even length string scenario.)
+* Two pointer technique - It is less buggy because you don't have to consider odd and even length string scenario. e.g., move zeroes, reverse String.
+* For merge intervals problems, consider two point technique.
 * Try `reversing`, `transposing` 2D matrix as an option e.g., Rotating a 2D matrix
 * sliding window techinque